Can You Run Your Pool Robot When Shocking Your Pool?

 Before running your pool robot while shocking your pool, there are a few factors to consider.

 • Second, consider the condition of your pool robot.
-If it is already damaged or worn, it may not be able to handle the added stress of the shock treatment.
+If it is already damaged or worn, it may not handle the added stress of the shock treatment.

 • Finally, consider the type of shock treatment you are using.
-Some types of shock treatments require you to wait a certain amount of time before swimming, which means you should also wait before running your pool robot.
+Some shock treatments require you to wait a certain amount of time before swimming, so you should also wait before running your pool robot.

 How to Run a Pool Robot While Shocking Your Pool Safely

-If you have determined that it is safe to run your pool robot while shocking your pool, there are a few steps you can take to minimize the risk of damage to your robot.
+If you have determined that it is safe to run your pool robot while shocking your pool, you can take a few steps to minimize the risk of damage to your robot.

-• First, make sure the robot is clean and free of debris before running it.
+• First, ensure the robot is clean and debris-free before running it.

-• Second, monitor the robot closely while it is running to ensure that it is working properly and not getting stuck on any obstacles.
+• Second, monitor the robot while running to ensure it works correctly and does not get stuck on any obstacles.

-• Finally, after the shock treatment is complete, rinse your pool robot thoroughly with clean water to remove any residual chemicals that may have accumulated on the unit.
+• Finally, after the shock treatment, rinse your pool robot thoroughly with clean water to remove any residual chemicals that may have accumulated on the unit.

 Pool Care Handbook and Video Course